cloud-barista/cloud-barista/README.md

 ```
 [NOTE]
+*Development stage of Cloud-Barista"
 Cloud-Barista is currently under development. (the latest release is 0.3.0-espresso)
 So, we do not recommend using the current release in production.
-Please note that the functionalities of Cloud-Barista are not stable and secure yet.
+Please note that the functionalities of Cloud-Barista are not stable and secure yet.g
 If you have any difficulties in using Cloud-Barista, please let us know.
 (Open an issue or Join the Cloud-Barista Slack)
 ```

 ```
+[NOTE]
-[NOTE] Localization and Globalization of Cloud-Barista (Cloud-Barista의 현지화 및 세계화)
+*Localization and Globalization of Cloud-Barista*
 As an opensource project initiated by Korean members,
 we would like to promote participation of Korean contributors during initial stage of this project.
 So, Cloud-Barista Repo will accept use of Korean language in its early stages.